-These oven barbecue ribs are fall-off-the-bone, sticky and delicious.
-In this recipe, baby back ribs are seasoned, wrapped in foil and baked until they are very tender.
-Then they are slathered with a thick, tangy and sweet barbecue sauce.
+These easy oven baked barbecue ribs are fall-off-the-bone and delicious.
+In this recipe, baby back ribs are seasoned, wrapped in foil, and baked until they’re very tender.
+Then they’re brushed with a thick, tangy, and sweet barbecue sauce.

-The sticky ribs take a while to cook, that’s how you get them fall-off-the-bone good, but the prep is quick and most of the cooking time is hands off.
+The sticky ribs take a while to cook, that’s how they become fall-off-the-bone.
+But don’t worry about the long cooking time because the prep is quick, and the rest is mostly hands off.

-Oven baked ribs are a favorite at my house; my son calls them “fall apart ribs” and always gets happy when I make them.
-Having this recipe in your back pocket is great especially if your barbecue gets rained out.
-Make these barbecue ribs in the oven and they will most certainly be a crowd pleaser.
+Oven baked ribs are a favorite at my house.
+Having this great recipe in your back pocket is great especially if you have your heart set on barbecue ribs on a rainy day.
+Make these easy baked ribs in the oven for a meal the whole family will enjoy!

 This site contains affiliate links to products.
 As an Amazon Associate I earn from qualifying purchases.

-- Ribs – It is best to use baby back ribs (also called “back ribs” or “pork loin back ribs”) for this recipe.
+- Ribs – It is best to use pork baby back ribs (also called back ribs, baby backs, and pork loin back ribs) for this recipe.
 They are shorter than spare ribs and become very tender when cooked.

-- Condiments – Soy sauce is combined with the Cajun seasoning and brown sugar to create the rub for the ribs.
-Honey, ketchup, yellow mustard, and Worcestershire sauce are added to plain barbecue sauce to make it sweet and tangy
+- Spices and Condiments – Brown sugar, honey, ketchup, yellow mustard, and Worcestershire sauce are added to plain barbecue sauce to make the sauce.

 - Pat the ribs dry with a paper towel.